-Suspect in killing of father, son faces arraignment
+Suspect in killings of father, son faces arraignment

 Delgado-Torres, without saying anything, pulled a gun and fired several times at the Wades, Ryan said.

-The younger victim died at the scene, while the elder man died at the hospital.
+The younger victim died at the scene, while the older man died at the hospital.

 Sign up for Daily Newsletters